sbatman/Sbatman.Networking/README.md

-InsaneDev.Networking
+Sbatman.Networking
 =======

 Description
 --------
-InsaneDev.Networking is a lightweight and easy to use networking abstraction library.
+Sbatman.Networking is a lightweight and easy to use networking abstraction library.
 Offering easy packet building and handeling.
 It also offers easy client server connectivity management.
-It currently offers a .net implementation with a c++ implementation in development
+It currently offers a .net implementation with a c++ implementation in development (Client side complete)

 Team
 --------